Mulek

 Mulek (/ˈmjuːlɛk/), according to the Book of Mormon, was the only surviving son of Zedekiah, the last King of Judah, after the Babylonian conquest of Jerusalem.
 The Book of Mormon states that after escaping from Judah, Mulek traveled to the Americas and established a civilization there.

 The word Mulekite, after Mulek, is commonly used to refer to his group.
 It is one of four groups (the others being the Nephites, the Lamanites, and the Jaredites) described in the Book of Mormon as having settled in the ancient Americas, although the name Mulekites does not appear in the Book of Mormon itself.
-Archaeological evidence for the existence of any of these groups has not been documented.

 Mulek and his nation

 According to the Book of Mormon, when Jerusalem was destroyed by Babylon, during the reign of Zedekiah, all of the sons of Zedekiah were killed except Mulek.
-Along with "as many as would hearken unto the voice of the Lord," Mulek escaped into the wilderness, traveled "across the great waters" to the Americas, and founded a new nation.
+No details of Mulek's escape are provided except that he and his people "journeyed in the wilderness and were brought by the hand of the Lord across the great waters" to the Americas.
 The people of Mulek established their capital at Zarahemla, north of where Lehi and his people landed.